simongeilfus/Cinder-Gwen-1/README.md

 The `--recursive` is to pull down the gwen git repo as well, since it is referenced as a submodule.

-Currently requires [cinder](https://github.com/reakinator/Cinder) from source, with the latest dev branch (currently at 746dcefbe).
+Currently requires [cinder](https://github.com/cinder/Cinder) from github source, with the latest dev branch (currently at 746dcefbe).
 The samples expect this repo to be within the cinder/blocks folder, and if it is there, you can use tinderbox to automatically add Gwen and it's cinder implementation to your project.

 #### Note: Windows Users